How to Landscape a Yard Without Grass

 Xeriscaping for Drought-Tolerant Yards

 Xeriscaping is the act of prioritizing water efficiency in landscaping.
-It is a technique that’s suitable for drought-prone areas, helping achieve a flourishing landscape with the littlest use of water possible.
+It is a technique that’s suitable for drought-prone areas.
+Xeriscaping techniques help by using the least amount of water possible.

-You can conduct xeriscaping techniques to effectively conserve water and help your landscape thrive in drought-prone areas.
-Here are some ways you can get started.
+You can use xeriscaping techniques to conserve water and help your landscape thrive in drought-prone areas.
+Here are some effective ways to get started.

 - Amend the soil and work with compost and organic matter to improve the soil’s ability to retain water.